ksiim/gpt-dall-e-bot/README.md

-# aiogram3.x-bot-template
-template for aiogram3.x bots
+# ChatGPT + Dall-E bot

 # commands
 to start:
 ~~~
 poetry init
 ~~~
-then press enter
+then press enter a lot
 then you need to enter command:
 ~~~
 poetry shell